dgriff777/a3c_continuous/README.md

-## README STILL UNDER CONSTRUCTION
+## NEWLY ADDED A3C-GPU VERSION AS WELL!!

 # RL A3C Pytorch Continuous